sbarhanpure/sbarhanpure/README.md

 At AWS, I built and ran a 50-person engineering organization.
 We owned the contract management and analytics systems behind roughly 70% of AWS revenue.
 The work was internal-facing but high-stakes — if it broke, deals stopped moving.

-At MTM Health, I was the first data scince and analytics hire.
+At MTM Health, I was the first data science and analytics hire.
 I built the AI and data systems that helped grow the business from $600 million to $900 million in revenue.
 When I started, there was no data scince engineering team.
 When I left, there was.

 ## What I'm building